Making an Insurance Claim

 It's important to know how to make an insurance claim if you've been involved in a car accident.
 This will help the claims process go more smoothly.

-Contact 4 Young Drivers as soon as you can after an accident - depending on your insurer, there may be a time limit imposed for making a claim.
+Contact your insurer as soon as you can after an accident - depending on your insurer, there may be a time limit imposed for making a claim.
 Check your policy wording if you are in any doubt.
 If you have comprehensive insurance and your own car is damaged, the sooner you report your claim the sooner you'll be back on the road.

 Even if you decide not to make a claim on your insurance, or if you only have third party cover, you should still inform us of the accident as soon as you can.
 If another driver makes a claim against you, it's important for your insurer to be aware of all the circumstances.